 The diameter of a wire will determine how much voltage can be carried.
 If you are planning to run a cable over the wire, you should make sure that you use a wire gauge that can handle the required current.
 Ten gauge wire is good for up to eight meters before the voltage drops.
 The electrical resistance of copper conductors is 2.9 ohm/meter.

-Wire gauge is important if you are planning to do DIY electrical work.
 There are specific limits for each wire gauge.
-For example, a 10-gauge wire cannot handle 50 amps, while a 6-gauge wire cannot handle more than 40 amps.
+For example, a 10-gauge wire cannot handle 50 amps, while a 6-gauge wire cannot handle more than 60 amps.
 However, the higher-gauge wires are much more durable.

 Can I Use a 30 Ampere Breaker For AC Unit?